(Security, ECC, delegation)

-It's essentially a passwordless system.
-The downside is that it requires a client SDK to encrypt the signed message with a client private key.
+It's essentially a passwordless system and requires a client SDK to encrypt the signed message with the client's private key.
 But in a commercial system, you want to avoid integrating and managing each client's security anyway.

 AD1: Infrastructure with Cloud Formation